 Critical Care GallerySee the Animals We've Saved

-Most of the animals featured on our website are PACC911 alumni who have left behind extreme suffering and found loving homes and happy lives.
+The animals featured on our website are all PACC911 alumni who have left behind profound suffering.
+With our help they now have loving homes and happy lives.

 Our Critical Care Gallery features just some of the animals saved with our help.
 Read their stories, see their remarkable transformations.
-Many more than are featured here online have been through our halls and rescued with our assistance.
+Many more than you see here have been through our halls and rescued with our assistance.

 These animals would not have made the journey from severe neglect and abuse to good health and placement into loving homes without PACC911 Medical Relief Funds to aid their transition.
 It all happened because people like you were willing to help.
 Remember, we can only work our magic when you donate.

 Please look at the gallery and then contribute.
 Help us to continue to save the lives of traumatized animals in need.

 Critical Care Program History